by Karen Najarian, February 9, 2021

 She immediately rolled into gear.
 “Well, we got six months out of the IBrance.”
 My head sank.
 So, we’re now counting my longevity in six month increments instead of decades, I thought.
 But she quickly moved on with a new plan, “We’re going to put you on Xeloda.
 But, unlike IBrance, it’s a chemo.”
 IBrance is a targeted drug – only kills cells with a CDK 4-6 receptor on its membrane.
 Don’t ask.
 You’d need a recent degree in biochemistry to understand.
 Just know that it only targets certain cells, not every cell, like chemo.

 Chemo drugs work to inhibit DNA replication.
-Cancer cells have run-away replication so in the presence of Xeloda, every time they try to divide, they die.
+Cancer cells have run-away replication but they’re also fragile.
+In the presence of Xeloda, every time they try to divide, they die.
 But a lot of other cells replicate, too.
 Think fingernails, GI track lining, skin.
-The package insert reads that those dispensing it should only touch the pills with gloves.
+The package insert reads that those dispensing it should only touch the pills double-gloved.
 Four of these would go into my mouth twice a day.
 “I’ll lose my hair?”
 No.” Well, at least that.

 The other most bothersome side effect was burning eyes and blurry vision, to the point I could barely see.
-Apparently, a lot of chemo drugs create dry eyes and this can create a film over the eyes so that the world looks like it’s viewed through wax paper.
+Apparently, a lot of chemo drugs create dry eyes and this can create a film over the eyes so that the world looks like it is being viewed through wax paper.

 My Xeloda Facebook group has been invaluable for camaraderie and support and for solutions to problems that my doc merely shrugs at.
 With them, I’ve discovered 40% Urea Cream to moisturize my hands and feet and freezer gel socks to ease the burning and inflammation.